APSV-UPM/ServicesArchitectures/docs/Arquitecture.md

 ![tracking_core_domain_model](
 ./statics/arquitecture/tracking_core_domain_model.png)

-The relationship between TransportationOrder and Trace will be substituted by the inclusion of the truck id as a field that both have in common, as the traces come from the truck and the TransportationOrders are given to a single truck.
+The relationship between `TransportationOrder` and `Trace` will be substituted by the inclusion of the `truck id` as a field that both have in common, as the traces come from the `truck` and the `TransportationOrders` are given to a single `truck`.
 Of course this means we will add some more code than if we directly support the relationship but this code is quite simple.

-The truck id may be the key for TransportationOrders provided we only store live orders -historic records must be stored elsewhere.
-It can not be the key for Traces as a truck will generate many of them.
-In any case, having the same truck id is a good way to correlate the Trace with the TransportationOrder.
+The `truck id` may be the key for TransportationOrders provided we only store live orders -historic records must be stored elsewhere.
+It can not be the key for `Traces` as a truck will generate many of them.
+In any case, having the same truck id is a good way to correlate the `Trace` with the `TransportationOrder`.

 Coordinates will be stored as latitude and longitude double values, and dates and timestamps will be handled with long values (which is very common and handy